bmeath/slugs/README.md

 Date of submission: 08/02/2016

 ### Referenced External Libraries
-* Processing library
+* Processing
-* jbox2d
+* jbox2d (Java port of Box2D)
 * Box2DProcessing

 ### Description
 This a turn-based strategy game.
-I wrote this as a Java package with Processing imported, rather than through the Processing Editor,
+I wrote this as a Java package with processing.core imported, rather than as a Processing sketch,
 so I could better understand Java.
-I used jbox2d (the Java port of Box2D) to handle all physics.
+I used jbox2d to handle all physics (collisions, movement).
 I used the helper library Box2DProcessing to bridge the gap between Processing and jbox2d.